-To ensure that construction takes place as efficiently as possible, the Applicant has prepared a Construction Management Plan as illustrated at the end of this section, will prepare a detailed construction management plan modelled after this section after Site Plan Approval that will minimize any downtime at the construction site and to assure that construction is carried out in an efficient and orderly manner.
+To ensure that construction takes place as efficiently as possible, the Applicant has prepared a Construction Management Plan as illustrated at the end of this section and within Appendix E.

 Based on the foregoing technical analysis, it is the Applicant's conclusion that construction of the Proposed Project will not result in any significant adverse impacts.